andrea13042003/bite-and-brew-cafe-app/erureka-server/README.md

 ---

-# 🌐 BiteBrew Eureka Server
+# 🌐 Bites & Brew Eureka Server

-This is the **Service Discovery Server** for the **BiteBrew** microservices architecture.
+This is the **Service Discovery Server** for the **Bites & Brew** microservices architecture.
 It uses **Netflix Eureka** (via Spring Cloud) to allow microservices such as Product Service, Feedback Service, and others to register themselves and discover each other dynamically.

 ---